akoskovacs/AkLisp/README.md

 ; Therefore the second element can be easy gathered with:
 (head (tail '(:one 2 3 :four)))     ; => 2, the second element
 ```
 `:one`, `:four` are Ruby-like symbols used as lightweight identifiers for data.
-They are only created once, but could be converted to string with the `string` function.
+These are only created once, but could be converted to a string with the `string` function.

-To help code reuse, you can define functions, just as in most high-level languages.
+To encourage code reuse, you can define functions, just as in most high-level languages. :sunglasses:

 This example shows a function, called `say-hello` which has an empty parameter list `()` and a body `(display "Hello, world!")`.